 |Originally from the Riverina District of NSW, Janice moved to Sydney in 1971 to pursue further tertiary education.
 Janice’s first awareness of Glebe came while undertaking a post graduate course in Urban Design in 1978 in which fieldwork, examining the Glebe Urban Renewal project, was included.
 A move to Glebe in 2005 created the opportunity to give a Victorian terrace a new lease of life.
 It also gave her the opportunity to learn to appreciate and enjoy the many advantages that life in Glebe has to offer its residents.|

 Now as a retired secondary school teacher whose discipline was within the Social Science area, and having joined the Glebe Society in 2011, Janice is finding more time available to contribute to the local community through volunteer activities.
-She has also undertaken the role of TGS representative to FLAG this year, and considers that Glebe is where she means to stay indefinitely.

 |Blue Wrens Convenor|